Rolling World Premiere | Opera-Theatre

 Produced by Beth Morrison Projects in association with Trinity Church Wall Street

-Locked away in a sterile room, a sickly child Bibi and her doting mother Lumee are each other’s sole protectors from the unknown.
+Locked away in a sterile room, a sickly child, Bibi, and her doting mother, Lumee, are each other’s sole protectors from the unknown.
 When a mysterious illness lurking outside their door leaves Bibi unable to walk, her youthful curiosity begins to simmer and a seductive external existence can no longer be ignored.
 Written by Ellen Reid and Roxie Perkins, p r i s m is a haunting, kaleidoscopic new work of opera-theatre that traverses the elasticity of memory after trauma.
-Composer Ellen Reid’s music erupts with color, using choral and orchestral manipulation to deliver an eerily distinct sonic world.
+Composer Ellen Reid’s music erupts with color, using choral and orchestral timbres to deliver an eerily distinct sonic world.

 Co-presented with La MaMa

 Post-Show Conversation on Jan 10

 Photo by Gregory Crewdson, Untitled 2007 – Courtesy Gagosian

 Ellen Reid (Composer) is a composer and sound artist.
 Her work has been hailed as “ineffably moving” by Mark Swed of the LA Times, “radiant” by Alex Ross of The New Yorker, and it’s been said that her vocal writing would “make you believe that the mythical sirens really existed” (KCRW).
 Recent projects include dreams of the new world commissioned by Los Angeles Master Chorale, Petrichor commissioned by LACO, HOPSCOTCH with The Industry (dir.
 Yuval Sharon), and a sound installation for HBO.
 Upcoming projects include a sound installation for Los Angeles Philharmonic.
 She splits her time between LA and New York.